Zession in Zurich

 You take the following courses at ZHAW that substitute back at Tech toward graduation requirements and the International Business minor.

-Please remember to fill out the Course Equivalency form.
+Please remember to fill out the Course Equivalency form, see Dr. Morgan for details.

 |Credits||VT Course||ZHAW Course|